LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Findings

 \section{Findings}

-We first describe results from Phase 1 to answer what values Indians and Americans expressed when writing constructive comments on homophobic and Islamophobic threads (\ref{sec:RQ1}).
+We first describe results from Phase 1 to answer what values Indians and Americans expressed when writing comments on homophobic and Islamophobic threads (\ref{sec:RQ1}).
 Then from Phase 2, we present our analyses of what values LLM emphasized when rewriting comments constructively on value-laden issues (\ref{sec:RQ2}).
-Finally, we outline what types of comment people found more aligned with their values (\ref{sec:RQ3}).
+Finally from Phase 3, we outline what types of comment people found more aligned with their values (\ref{sec:RQ3}).

-\subsection{RQ1: What Values Do People Emphasize When Writing Constructively on Value-Laden Topics?}
+\subsection{RQ1: What Values Do People Emphasize When Writing Comments on Value-Laden Topics?}

-Our annotation of 116 human-written constructive comments resulted in 681 segments containing Schwartz's basic human values.
-On average, we identified five underlying values (SD=2.17) in each comment.
+In Phase 1, we collected a total of 234 comments from Indian and American participants.
+Our annotation of these comments yielded 1,205 segments coded with Schwartz's basic human values.
+On average, we identified five values (SD=1.95) in each comment.

-A chi-square test with Yates' continuity correction revealed significant cross-cultural differences in the distribution of Schwartz's basic human values between constructive comments written by Indian and American participants; though the effect size was small $(\chi^{2} (7, N=675)=24.32, p<0.001, \phi=0.19$).
-Post hoc analysis with Bonferroni correction showed that Indian participants (13\%) expressed significantly more \textbf{Traditional} values than the American participants (5\%) when writing constructively on the same threads (see Figure~\ref{fig:RQ1}A).
-For example, in response to the homophobic threads, some Indian participants invoked concerns about how same-sex marriages might disrupt the socio-cultural, ancestral, and religious traditions.
-On Islamophobic threads, these comments referred to different traditions practiced by Muslims.
-This pattern is consistent with prior research showing that Indian society places greater emphasis on traditional values than American society~\cite{sundberg1970values}.
+\parabold{Values Across Cultures} For our analyses, we considered participant's country as a proxy for their culture.
+A CHI-square test with Yates' continuity correction revealed significant cross-cultural differences in the distribution of Schwartz's basic human values between comments written by Indian and American participants; though the effect size was small $(\chi^{2} (7, N=1195)=39.15, p<0.00001, \phi=0.18$).
+Post hoc analysis with Bonferroni correction showed that Indian participants (14\%) expressed significantly more \textbf{Traditional} values than the American participants (6\%) (see Figure~\ref{fig:RQ1}A).
+This pattern is consistent with prior research showing that Indian society places greater emphasis on traditional values than the American society~\cite{sundberg1970values}.